SPINAL DECOMPRESSION FAQS

 The length of a decompression treatment is typically not going to exceed twenty minutes or half an hour.
 While it may vary by patient and the degree of correction needed, these treatments are usually relatively short in duration.

 How Many Spinal Decompression Treatments Will You Need?

 This will depend entirely on your individual situation and your specific injury.
-Most patients do need more than one decompression treatment, and you may have one or two treatments a week for a month or longer, depending upon your unique needs.
+Most patients require multiple treatments; you may have a series of treatments lasting a month or more.

 Will Spinal Decompression Be Painful?

-This treatment is not a painful one.
+This treatment is not painful.
 Most people will, at most, feel a pressure in their spine, but it is nothing that will cause pain.
-In fact, the thing that most patients notice is that they will often start to have less pain after this type of treatment.
+In fact, most patients report a decrease in pain after decompression treatment.